slatedocs/slate/source/index.md

 [More on HTTP Headers](http://en.wikipedia.org/wiki/List_of_HTTP_header_fields)

-## Laws and Regulations

-Every developer we have talked with starts off with the same question, **'Isn't gambling online illegal in the US?'**

-When we first started working on Arbiter, we noticed a few complicated and/or vague laws around defining what is or is not gambling.
-These laws differ state by state and are constantly evolving.
-The caveat that all online betting platforms for games have caught onto is, **'A game where the outcome is determined predominately by skill is not considered gambling in most states.'**

-We have built a unique piece of technology capable of defining the amount of skill involved in the outcomes of your games.
-We can put a number to how predominately skill is determining the outcome of your game.
-We follow that up with how much skill is required by each state to not be considered gambling.
-Before a player can ever deposit funds into an Arbiter wallet, we verify the user's local regulation does not conflict with your game's amount of skill vs chance in the outcome. **You can make your game and distribute it to your standard distribution channels.
-We'll make decisions based on your game's predominance rating and the local regulation of each player to get your games in front of the maximum number of players with no manual effort on your end.**

 # Getting Started

 Before digging into the details below, spend 2 minutes reading the [Core Classes](/?python#core-classes) section.
 It will get you familiar with the core classes you will be interacting with.